-According to the inaugural Ad Net Zero report, two emissions sources usually predominate within a company in our industry’s day-to-day operations:
+Two to three emissions sources usually predominate within a company in our industry’s day-to-day operations:

 Some advertising agencies, along with businesses in other parts of the advertising ecosystem, have already taken significant steps to reduce operational emissions.
 Those that have driven new behaviours in their companies, and in some cases achieved ISO 14001, B Corp or equivalent recognised standards, report competitive advantage, higher employee morale and financial savings as a result.